ibm-cloud-docs/discovery/information-security.md

 On any REST call, an optional header `X-Watson-Metadata` can be sent with semicolon separated `field=value` pairs, where currently only `customer_id` is persisted.
 By adding that `customer_id` in `X-Watson-Metadata` header, the request indicates that it contains data that belongs to this `customer_id`.

-`customer_id`s are unique within a single {{site.data.keyword.discoveryshort}} service instance.
+`customer_id`s are unique within a single {{site.data.keyword.discoveryshort}} instance.
 They are NOT unique per environment or collection.
 They should not include personal data.

 **Note:** Experimental and beta features are not intended for use with a production environment and therefore are not guaranteed to function as expected when labeling and deleting data.
 Experimental and beta features should not be used when implementing a solution that requires the labeling and deletion of data.